MarkCalton/The-Simple-Calculator-1.3-by-MarkCalton/The Simple Calculator v.1.3 -mark_calton/README2.txt

  the color code.

  There is also an option for alternate division and multiplication symbols.
-This pretty much replaces regular symbols (÷ and x) with / and *.
+This pretty much replaces regular symbols (Ã· and x) with / and *.